U.S. flag An official website of the United States government

 A patient who is eligible for Right to Try is a patient who has:

-• Been diagnosed with a life-threatening disease or condition
+• Been diagnosed with a life-threatening disease or condition;

-• Provided, or their legally authorized representative has provided, written informed consent regarding the eligible investigational drug to the treating physician
+• Provided, or their legally authorized representative has provided, written informed consent regarding the eligible investigational drug to the treating physician.

 An eligible investigational drug is an investigational drug:

-• For which a Phase 1 clinical trial has been completed
+• For which a Phase 1 clinical trial has been completed;

 If you are interested in Right to Try, you should discuss this pathway with your doctor.
-Companies who develop and make drugs and biologics can provide information about whether their product is considered an eligible investigational drug and whether they are able to provide the product under the Right to Try Act.
+Companies who develop and make drugs and biological products can provide information about whether their product is considered an eligible investigational drug and whether they are able to provide the product under the Right to Try Act.
 Ultimately, companies developing drugs for life-threatening diseases or conditions are responsible for determining whether to make their products available to patients who qualify for access under the law.

 Resources